Ending Finished Goods Inventory

-In business, the term ending finished goods inventory is often used.
+The term ‘Ending Finished Goods Inventory’ is often used in business.
 As the name implies, this is the stock of products that are ready for sale but not yet sold.
-A budget for these goods can be developed after calculating the basic costs of materials, direct labor costs and overhead budgets required to produce the products.
+Before producing the products, calculate the basic costs of materials, direct labor costs, and overhead budgets to develop a budget for these goods.

 The ending finished goods inventory budget is very important for the company because it can provide a value for each unit produced based on raw materials, direct labor and overhead.

-This information and data is used to complete the cost of goods sold budget.
+Use this information and data to complete the cost of goods sold budget.
 In fact, these two budgets are necessary to complete a balance sheet.

 Not only that, this information is one of the factors required to determine the price of goods to be sold.
 In order to cover all costs and make profits, the company certainly needs to know how much money is needed to produce each item in a business’ inventory.